LearnWithMey

 1. The first reason is that numerical information is everywhere

 Data is defined as “information, especially facts or numbers, collected to be examined, considered and used to help decision-making”.
-We’re unconsciously using data all the time — you’re consuming this piece of data right now.
+We’re unconsciously using all the time — you’re consuming this piece of data right now.

 Social Media Active User Data